 Ditching friends is one thing, but ditching real-world responsibilities is another altogether.
 If one of you has stopped paying the bills or ditched other financial ties without discussion, then slowing down is a very—if not the only—sensible option.

 Still hanging on to that perfect first date facade?
 Unwilling to reveal your true self?
-Both are definite signs that the relationship has gotten ahead of where it should be.
+Both are definite signs that the relationship has moved ahead of where it should be.

 More importantly, if feeling it after only a couple of weeks, you may need to reassess whether it’s the genuine thing, or basic infatuation.
 [Read: 10 reasons why saying ‘I love you’ too soon just sucks!]

 Are you planning vacations together, or does one of you get annoyed when the other goes on vacation without you?
 Five years into a relationship, such feelings are fine, but after only a couple of Saturdays… have words with yourself!